decodewithdeepak/resume-tracker/README.md

-# Resume Tracker
+# Resume Tracker - Versioning + Tracking

-A privacy-friendly Next.js app to host your resume as a PDF with visit tracking and analytics.
-Uses LaTeX for version-controlled resumes, auto-built via GitHub Actions.
+A simple Next.js application that hosts your resume as an embedded PDF with visit tracking and analytics.
+Features a complete CI/CD pipeline using LaTeX for version-controlled resume generation, automatically compiled and deployed via GitHub Actions whenever you update your resume content.

 ## Features